 “Sculptor Thomas Heatherwick who made the Olympic cauldron talked to us quite a lot and saw that phrase.
 I think that is from where the very beautiful idea of the cauldron came from – it starts

 with this light on the floor and then rises up just like the motto – Ex Terra Lucem – out of the earth came light.

 “That motto was on our noticeboard from day one and made it all the way to the Olympic programme.

 “So there was a little tribute to St Helens, the town’s motto was woven into the DNA of the Olympic Games.”

-The author, who has known Boyle since the filmmaker turned his book Millions into a movie in 2004, says the creative team had sought to inject qualities such as “humour, eccentricity and anarchy” into the ceremony.
+The author, who has known Boyle since the filmmaker turned his book Millions into a movie in 2004, says the creative team had sought to inject qualities such as “humour, eccentricity and anarchy”

 The former pupil of St Bartholemews Primary School in Rainhill and West Park secondary school will go down in history as the man who wrote the most famous line of the ceremony.

 In a short film recorded at Buckingham Palace and screened to the millions watching the Games' opening on Friday night, James Bond (played by the actor Daniel Craig) was seen visiting the Queen.

 It was Cottrell Boyce's task of writing the line: “Her Majesty...
 Good evening, Mr Bond.”

 In an interview with The Times, the author explained how set designer Mark Tildesley had come up with the idea.